 What is Rehab?

-Rehab (or rehabilitation) is a comprehensive program of treatment and recovery specifically designed to help individuals struggling with addiction.
+Rehab (or drug rehabilitation) is a comprehensive program of treatment and recovery specifically designed to help individuals struggling with substance use disorder and addiction.
 It typically involves both inpatient and outpatient treatment services, such as individual therapy, group therapy, medical detox, cognitive-behavioral therapy, 12-step programs, and much more.
-Rehab can help people to deal with the physical, psychological, and social aspects of addiction.
+Rehab can help people deal with the physical, psychological, and social aspects of addiction.

 Why is Rehab Beneficial?

 Rehab can provide individuals with a safe environment in which they can focus on their recovery without the normal everyday triggers or stressors that may cause them to relapse.
-It also provides structure and support from peers, therapists, and other healthcare professionals who understand addiction and can provide the necessary tools to help individuals achieve long-term sobriety.
+At times, people attending drug and alcohol rehab may receive medication assisted treatment to ease withdrawal symptoms and safely come off of the substances in question.
+It also provides structure and support from peers, therapists, and other medical professionals who understand addiction and can provide the necessary tools to help individuals achieve long-term sobriety.

-Rehabilitation addiction treatment is also beneficial in that it helps those struggling with addiction to identify and address any underlying mental health issues or life stressors which may be contributing to their substance abuse.
-It allows them the opportunity to build new skills and engage in meaningful activities that can help them to stay on track after they complete the program.
+Substance abuse treatment is also beneficial in that it helps those struggling with addiction to identify and address any underlying mental health issues or life stressors that may be contributing to their substance abuse.
+Addiction is a chronic disease that requires adequate treatment just like any other health condition.
+Each rehab facility may have its own way of treating addiction, however, programs that focus on recovering from drug abuse as well as mental health disorders yield better results.
+It allows them the opportunity to build new skills and engage in meaningful activities that can help them stay on track after they complete the program.

-Finally, rehab provides an opportunity for individuals to build a strong support system of family and friends who can provide ongoing guidance and support throughout their recovery journey.
+Finally, rehab provides an opportunity for individuals to build a strong support system of family and friends and a sober community that can provide ongoing guidance and support throughout their recovery journey.

 Some of the most common benefits of rehab include the following: